redooor/redminportal/CONTRIBUTING.md

 # PHPUnit Test

-Every method in constroller or model must have a test case.
+Every method in controller or model must have a test case.

 ## Model
 * All tests related to model must be store within tests/models folder.
 * File name must be {ModelName}ModelTest.php.
 * All model tests must inherit parent class BaseModelTest (which resides in tests/bases folder).
 * You may include other tests in the model test itself if it's not tested in base class.

+## Controller
+* All tests related to controller must be store within tests/controllers folder.
+* File name must be {ControllerName}Test.php.
+* All controller tests must inherit parent class BaseControllerTest (which resides in tests/bases folder).
+* You may include other tests in the controller test itself if it's not tested in base class.

 # Documentation